 Many health departments and CBOs want to engage with others during this tumultuous time.
-In addition to NILC and ILRC mentioned above, please consider connecting to Human Impact Partners' Public Health Awakened, which is a national network of over 3,000 public health workers organizing for health, equity, and justice, and is in the process of updating their 2018 resource, Guide for Public Health Actions for Immigrant Rights.
+In addition to NILC, ILRC, and the Health Equity Policy Hub mobilization network mentioned above, please consider connecting to Human Impact Partners' Public Health Awakened, which is a national network of over 3,000 public health workers organizing for health, equity, and justice, and is in the process of updating their 2018 resource, Guide for Public Health Actions for Immigrant Rights.

-At the Network for Public Health Law, we will continue to monitor these and other developments.
+At the Network for Public Health Law, we will continue to monitor these and other developments in collaboration with Act for Public Health.
 You can connect with us here.